Chris Alli: Later career

 In May 2004, Plateau state erupted in sectarian violence, which spilled over to Kano State.

 It was reported that over 50,000 people had died.

 President Olusegun Obasanjo declared emergency rule in the state and suspended Governor Joshua Dariye and the state assembly, appointing Alli as administrator.

 Alli quickly developed the Plateau Peace Program, involving dialog between religious, ethnic and community leaders, and a statewide peace conference.
 He also gave an amnesty to holders of weapons and a reward for their turning in their arms.

 Alli's measures were successful in calming the situation, and he handed back to civilian rule in November 2004.

+Death

+On 19 November 2023, Alli died at the Military Hospital located in Lagos State.
+He was 78.
+The government identified the cause of death was as a result of a brief illness.